ruboto/ruboto-core/README.md

-# This project has moved to https://github.com/ruboto/ruboto
+# This project contains the common parts shared by Ruboto apps.